cuechan/proxer-rs/README.md

 # libproxer-rust [![Build Status](https://travis-ci.org/cuechan/libproxer-rust.svg?branch=master)](https://travis-ci.org/cuechan/libproxer-rust)
 This is a small project to learn some rust basics.
-I don't expect that this will ever be stable.
+I don't expect that this will ever be ~stable~ ready for production use.

 # Accessing the Proxer API